---------------------

 Nothing else.
 Period.
 Nothing is else needed, including the Father punishing Jesus.
 The Father did not punish His son.

-If God's wrath against the sinner is totally appeased by Jesus' blood when he repents, why do some think that His wrath must land somewhere else?
+If God's wrath against the sinner is totally appeased by Jesus' blood when he repents, why does the author think that His wrath must land somewhere else?
 This is the crucial question, and why we asserted that the Father did not punish Jesus for our sin.

 Read this carefully: If the Father punished Jesus for our sin, then He didn't actually forgive at all, He simply redirected his wrath and carried it out anyway.